Life Skill Activities for Group Therapy

 • Emotional regulation: For many clients, recovery will be a stressful and emotional journey.
 It will be easy for them to get overwhelmed and worked up over seemingly small situations, and they may not have the skills to properly control their emotions in stressful situations.
 During life skills therapy, it's important for clients to learn how to regulate their emotions.
 Building these skills helps individuals react appropriately to various situations.

 • Coping mechanisms: To help prevent relapses from happening, your clients need to learn healthy coping mechanisms.
-Your life skills group therapy sessions can equip them with coping skills to enable them to effectively deal with relapse triggers and temptations.
+Your life skills activity group therapy sessions can equip them with coping skills to enable them to effectively deal with relapse triggers and temptations.
 For example, you may teach them how to identify triggers, avoid high-risk situations and reduce stress with sober activities.

 • Communication techniques: Many of your life skills clients may have isolated themselves from family and friends during substance use.
 Living in this manner can result in the inability to effectively communicate with loved ones.
 It's important for you to help them learn effective communication techniques so they know how to communicate their feelings and needs rather than suppressing them.
 It's also important for your clients to learn active listening skills so they can understand and consider other people's feelings.